raziawong/p2-halal-go-where/README.md

 Backend is build using Node.js and Express.
 Frontend have been created with create-react-app which includes a webpack that builds the files for production environment.

 ### Backend Deployment
-Express server is deployed using [Heroku](https://www.heroku.com/).
+Express server is deployed using [Render](https://render.com/).

 Prerequisites:
-- Heroku is connected and authorized to Github account under "Deploy"
+- Render is connected and authorized to Github account
-- Correct repository is selected under "App connected to Github"
+- Correct repository is selected
 - Automatic deploys have been enabled for continuous deployment

 Steps to publish:
 1. After connecting to repository, ensure edits were added, commited, and pushed to Github repository
-2. Heroku will perform automatic deployments upon detecting changes
+2. Update environment variables to have MONGO_URI with the connection string value retrieved from MongoDB Atlas
+3. Deploy

 ### Frontend Deployment
 [![Netlify Status](https://api.netlify.com/api/v1/badges/24d0b156-5ce6-440f-832d-f37cf429d50c/deploy-status)](https://app.netlify.com/sites/muslimgowhere/deploys)